elastisys/compliantkubernetes/docs/adr/0019-push-metrics-via-thanos.md

 ## Decision Drivers

 * We want to support multiple workload clusters.
-* We want to untangle the life-cycle of the service cluster and workload cluster.
+* We want to untangle the life-cycle of the management cluster and workload cluster.
-* The service cluster acts as a tamper-proof logging environment, hence it should be difficult to tamper with metrics from the workload cluster.
+* The management cluster acts as a tamper-proof logging environment, hence it should be difficult to tamper with metrics from the workload cluster.

 ## Considered Options

-1. Push metrics from workload cluster to service cluster.
+1. Push metrics from workload cluster to management cluster.
-1. Pull metrics from workload cluster to service cluster.
+1. Pull metrics from workload cluster to management cluster.

 ## Decision Outcome

-We chose to push metrics from the workload cluster to the service cluster via via [Thanos Receive](https://thanos.io/tip/components/receive.md/), because it keeps the "direction" of metrics flow.
+We chose to push metrics from the workload cluster to the management cluster via via [Thanos Receive](https://thanos.io/tip/components/receive.md/), because it keeps the "direction" of metrics flow.
 Hence, we keep support for multiple workload clusters without any changes.